 - Also, taking a few photos as you peek at every place can jog your memory.
 This free ebook offers pointers on what features around the house to snap and save with your smartphone or camera (keeping in mind you may only be allowed to take photos of home exteriors).

 - Additionally, this handy guide lists potential red flags to keep an eye out for when on a walk-through.
 For example, that freshly painted spot could be hiding a stain from a pesky leak.

 After you’ve toured a handful of houses (or more!), go over your notes and look through your photos.
 Your personal reviews of each property will help you narrow down your choices.
 At that point, you’ll be able to focus on which address you’d prefer.
 You’ll want to feel completely comfortable with whichever home you choose.

 When on the house hunt with your family, take note of the features that everyone is drawn to.
 From the style of home to the school district nearby, those preferences can help you narrow down which listing would be the best fit for your busy bunch.

-The suggestions mentioned here give a glimpse of the wide array of helpful house hunting information available on the MilitaryByOwner website.
+The suggestions mentioned here give a glimpse of the wide array of helpful house hunting information available we provide on MilitaryByOwner.
 Learning more about buying a home can help you feel more prepared and lead to a sense of confidence when making this milestone decision.